Kronen Zeitung: Nudity

-The Krone features the picture of a topless or semi-naked woman "Girl des Tages" or "Girl of the day", usually on page three, five or seven.
+The Krone used to feature the picture of a topless or semi-naked woman "Girl des Tages" or "Girl of the day", usually on page 5, 7 or 9.

 The power of the Krone

 With about three million readers out of Austria's total population of approximately nine million, the Krone has nearly two times as many readers as its strongest competitor, the Kleine Zeitung (12.4% share of all readers).

 Nevertheless, certain regional differences between eastern and western Austria exist which affect the newspaper.
 In eastern states (such as Burgenland) it has almost a 60% share of the market, but in western states such as the Tyrol and Vorarlberg the Krone has barely penetrated the market.
 While in Vorarlberg the Krone is totally insignificant, in Tyrol it has been able to make some gains.
 Local newspapers there, such as the Tiroler Tageszeitung, now fear for their positions.
 In response, the Tiroler Tageszeitung created its own tabloid in 2004, called Die Neue.